By Gene Wolf, NJ chapter of SCORE, Chairman of Monmouth

-How many of you have ever had a job that you really liked?
-How many of you have had a job that you really didn’t like?
+How many of you have ever had a job that you liked?
+How many of you have had a job that you didn’t like?
 Now, which one was better?
 This idea applies to going into business as well.
 “If you don’t have the passion for that business, then don’t do it,” Gene suggests.

 - Be Organized.

 Gene advises small business owners to be organized in their personal lives as well as their business lives.
 Part of that business organization includes a well-organized business plan.
 This plan serves two very important purposes.
 First, it creates a roadmap to the future for the business, as well as documents all the milestones your business has been through.
-Second, a well-organized business plan provides essential information for businesses when seeking financial backing, whether it’s from a bank, crowd funding, or from a friend or family member.
-Financiers will need to know the background of business as well as where it is headed before investing.
+Second, a well-organized business plan provides essential information for businesses when seeking financial backing, whether it’s from a bank, crowdfunding, or a friend or family member.
+Financiers will need to know the background of the business as well as where it is headed before investing.

 - Be a Marketer.

 Whether it’s using traditional marketing tools like direct mail, print media, or word of mouth, or using new marketing resources such as social media, small business owners must make their brand visible.
 Gene suggests a good strategy for small businesses may be using a combination of these.
 “Every industry is different and has its own set of guidelines,” Gene says.

 For small businesses, it is important to look different from your competitors.
 Gene suggests a good way to do this is to showcase successful accounts.
 These success stories should serve as a reference and act as a credibility boost for the business.
 Showcasing a local business you have served is a way for your public to gain confidence in your business and your services.